-The Board of Education expects student dress and grooming to be neat, clean, and in good taste so that each student may share in promoting a positive, healthy, and safe atmosphere within the school District.
-No employee or volunteer shall direct a student to remove an emblem, insignia, or garment, including a religious emblem, insignia, or garment, as long as it is worn in a manner that does not promote disruptive behavior.
-Student dress and grooming will be the responsibility of the individual and parents/guardians, within the following guidelines:
+The Board of Education expects student dress and grooming to be neat, clean, and in good taste so that each student may share in promoting a positive, healthy, and safe atmosphere within the School District.
+No employee or volunteer shall direct a student to remove an emblem, logo, or garment, including a religious symbol, insignia, or apparel, as long as it is worn in a manner that does not promote disruptive behavior.
+Student dress and grooming will be the responsibility of the individual and parents/guardians within the following guidelines:

-- Dress and grooming will be clean and in keeping with health, sanitary, and safety requirements. - All students must wear shoes, boots, or other types of footwear. - 🔁 Dress and grooming will not disrupt the educational environment. - 🔁 Earphones, hats, headbands, head coverings, sunglasses, and bandanas are not allowed. - Halter tops, low cut and/ or V-necks, backless clothing, see-through clothing, and bare midriff garment tops are not allowed. - All shirts should have sufficient length such that the base of the shirt covers the bottom of the belt loop on the pants or shorts being worn and shall not come up past the waistband when arms are raised above the head. - Spaghetti" strap shirts are not allowed unless worn with a sleeved shirt.
+Dress and grooming will be clean and in keeping with health, sanitary, and safety requirements.

+All students must wear shoes, boots, or other types of footwear.

+Dress and grooming will maintain the educational environment.

+Earphones, hats, headbands, head coverings, sunglasses, and bandanas are prohibited.

+Halter tops, low cut and V-necks, backless clothing, see-through clothing, and bare midriff garment tops are prohibited.

+All shirts should have a sufficient length such that the base of the shirt covers the bottom of the belt loop on the pants or shorts being worn and shall not come up past the waistband when arms are raised above the head.

+"Spaghetti" strap shirts are prohibited unless worn with a sleeved shirt.
 Tops that hang excessively low below the neck or underarms are not allowed.
-Tops with tornoff sleeves and "wife-beater" undershirts are not allowed.
+Tops with torn-off sleeves and "wife-beater" undershirts are not allowed.
 Tops that do not hang excessively low will be considered appropriate sleeveless tops.
-Tank tops are appropriate as long as no undergarments are showing.
-Clothing must cover all undergarments. - "Sagging" is not allowed.
+Tank tops are suitable as long as no undergarments are showing.
+Clothing must cover all undergarments.

+"Sagging" is not allowed.
 Pants are to be worn properly, with undergarments covered.
-A belt or suspenders is required if pants are sagging because of an inappropriate showing of body or undergarments. - \mathfrak{G} Appropriate length shorts may be worn in the season.
-Shorts must cover all undergarments, properly cover the body, and meet the appropriate length.
-All shorts must extend below the fingertips of the wearer when the student is standing with his/her hands fully extended at the side.
-Inappropriate length shorts are not allowed when worn over tights or leggings.
+A belt or suspenders is required if pants are sagging because of an inappropriate showing of body or undergarments.

+Appropriate length shorts may be worn during the season.
+Shorts must cover all undergarments, adequately cover the body, and meet the proper length.
+All shorts must extend below the fingertips of the wearer when the student stands with their hands fully extended at the side.
+Inappropriate-length shorts are not allowed when worn over tights or leggings.
 Tight-fitting shorts, such as biker shorts, are also not allowed.

-- Skirts must be no further up than 3" from the top of the knee and are recommended that shorts or tights be worn underneath. - Sleepwear, such as pajamas (shirts or pants), loungewear, slippers, nightgowns, or robes are not allowed. - Olothing or jewelry with inappropriate or suggestive language, phrases, pictures, or clothing with dual meanings or innuendoes is not allowed. - Olothing advertising alcohol, tobacco products, illegal drugs, or drug paraphernalia is not allowed. - Any gang-related dress or symbolism is prohibited at school or school activities.
-This includes color, symbols, etc. - \mathfrak{G} Any other clothing or apparel that violates the spirit of this code is not allowed.
+Skirts must be no further up than 3" from the top of the knee, and are recommended that shorts or tights be worn underneath.

+Sleepwear, such as pajamas (shirts or pants), loungewear, slippers, nightgowns, or robes, are prohibited.

+Clothing or jewelry with inappropriate or suggestive language, phrases, pictures, or apparel with dual meanings or innuendoes is prohibited.

+Clothing advertising alcohol, tobacco products, illegal drugs, or drug paraphernalia is prohibited.

+Any gang-related dress or symbolism is prohibited at school or school activities.
+This includes color, symbols, etc.

+Any other clothing or apparel that violates this code's spirit is prohibited.

 When, in the judgment of the principal, a student's appearance or mode of dress does not comply with the above criteria, the student may be required to make modifications.
 Students will call home for different clothes.
-If there is no contact made, the office may provide the student with the appropriate attire for the day.
+If no contact is made, the office may provide the student with the attire for the day.